ghj1214kr/hatsune/README.md

 ## Update

-Download new version and overwrite to the existing folder
+Download new version and overwrite to the existing folder.

 ## Instructions